syaifulhuseinnn/SuperCashier/README.md

 [Back to Table of Contents ⬆️](#table-of-contents)
+# Super Cashier
+Super Cashier is a Final Project as part of Software and Data Engineering course in PACMANN.
+This project for **Introduction to Software and Data Engineering with Python I & II** modules.

 # How to Install
 1. Clone project using git.
 Put this command into your terminal or CMD: